Takeno/mtg-policy-changes/ipg.md

 Additional Remedy

-Shuffle the random portion of the deck thoroughly.
+Shuffle the appropriate portion of the deck thoroughly.